RGB-WG/wtf.rgb.tech/content/glossary/user/consignment.md

 There are two main types of consignments: **contract** and **transfer**.

-<dfn>Contract consignments</dfn> are used to provide a user with an information required to use some specific RGB
+<a name="contract"><dfn>Contract consignments</dfn></a> are used to provide a user with an information required to use
-contract.
+some specific RGB contract.
 They are usually distributed by the contract issuers, but may also be downloaded from asset or contract registries and explorers (like <https://rgbex.io>), or sent peer-to-peer, from a user to a user.

-<dfn>Transfer consignments</dfn> are used by contract clients for [state transfers](state-transfer) from one user to
+<a name="transfer"><dfn>Transfer consignments</dfn></a> are used by contract clients for [state transfers](state-transfer)
-another.
+from one user to another.
 For instance, when a payment is made, the sender of the payment must provide the beneficiary with a transfer consignment.

 ## How do consignments look like?